Tourism’s significance to Finland’s national economy

 Employment impact of tourism

-According to the tourism account, total employment in the tourism sector was calculated as 63,944 people in 2007.
+According to the tourism account, the tourism sector employed about 140,000 persons in 2013.
 This figure includes all full or part-time, year-round jobs in the catering and accommodation sectors and travel agencies, and other corresponding employers.
 Jobs located in other sectors, but providing services for tourism in particular, are included.